DrDaveTurner/HPC-User/episodes/r.md

 There are options to tune the way the parallelization is done.
 The **mc.preschedule=True** argument is the default, and this means that the number of iterations is divided among the available cores at the start.
-This is highly recommended since the if this is turned off the system will fork a new process for each iteration, do the work, then collapse that fork.
+This is highly recommended since if this is turned off the system will fork a new process for each iteration, do the work, then collapse that fork.
 This can be incredibly innefficient since it means copying data structures many times over